verrazzano/docs/content/en/docs/applications/_index.md

 ### MetricsTrait
 The MetricsTrait provides a simplified integration with the Prometheus service included in the Verrazzano platform.
-The `verrazzano-application-operator` processes each MetricsTrait and does two things:
+The `verrazzano-application-operator` processes each MetricsTrait and does these things:
 - Updates the workload's annotations to provide metrics source information.
+- For the Verrazzano Prometheus instance, creates a Service Monitor or Pod Monitor for the target workload.
-- Updates the Prometheus' metrics scrape configuration with metrics scrape targets.
+- For an external Prometheus instance, updates the metrics scrape configuration with metrics scrape targets.
 The Verrazzano platform will automatically apply a MetricsTrait to every Component with a supported workload.

-The following sample shows the a MetricsTrait that was automatically applied.
+The following sample shows a MetricsTrait that was automatically applied.
 ```yaml
 apiVersion: core.oam.dev/v1alpha2
 kind: ApplicationConfiguration